 Steven R. McQueen

 However, what was Chicago Fire's loss was Netflix's gain.
 Starting with a small role on Orange is the New Black, Charlie has appeared in many of the streaming site's most popular shows including Russian Doll, Special and You.
-He also stars in new NBC drama Ordinary Joe.
+He also stars in new NBC drama Ordinary Joe and in 2022 was cast to appear in Disney+'s The Acolyte.

 Jon Seda first appeared as police officer Antonio Dawson in Chicago Fire in a recurring role and was added as part of the main cast of Chicago PD when it launched in 2014.
+He also starred in Chicago Justice in 2017.
 However, just five years later in 2019, he was written out.
 According to sources, producers felt that his character "had been played out," which ultimately led to his exit.
 There seem to be no hard feelings, though, and Jon has since gone on to land the main role in 2021 sci-fi drama La Brea.